 The platform provides a critical framework to understand social media’s empowering potential against its ultimately extractive and manipulative business models, as shown by Zuckerberg’s infamous hearing in late 2018.
 I think Flatness offers a mouldable alternative: You don’t need to log in or pay to view works and the site is free and open to all.
 It’s still possible to build your own spaces rather than succumb to the format of big monopoly platforms.
 As the founder of the World Wide Web, Tim Berners Lee said, the future of the internet relies on individuals making and adding to their own sites, and keeping control of their data.

-Please subscribe to the newsletter for project updates.
+Subscribe to the Flatness newsletter for project updates.

 Web design & programming by Gailė Pranckūnaitė & Andrius Zupkus.

 Supported by public funding from the National Lottery through Arts Council England.